shanemankiw/shanemankiw.github.io/README.md

 bundle exec jekyll post "My New Post"

 This will generate a new post md.
 After writing, just git commit and push.

+## Credits
+Using the template from https://github.com/amitmerchant1990/reverie .